 So, even if you aren’t a follower of one of these religions, you still feel the influence of their colossal social reach.
 As of 2005, 54% (3.6 billion people) of the world’s population ascribes to one sect of the Abrahamic religions (2).
 About 32% follow other religions, and 16% have no organized religion.
 Their level of influence in your life depends upon how integrated you are into their paradigm.
 They use powerful brainwashing tools to attract and integrate people into these paradigms.

 Unfortunately, these dogmas infiltrate our society and governments.
 Religious traditions take precedence over the fair treatment of people and the environment.
-It’s been a battle that isn’t new.
+This battle isn’t new.
 Earlier forms of Gnostic Christianity aligned with pure dualistic philosophy.
 They held the Devil was an equal and separate independent deity.

 The dominant system of Christian dualism is the creation of Constantine-Silvanus.
 He argued God created the universe through evil means.
 So, that means the Earth, including humanity, is an error.